Jane Birkenhead, January 19 2024

 🟢 I'm available to answer your questions between lessons.
 I want you to be studying in the best way possible so I encourage you to reach out to me with any concerns that you have.

-- Are private lessons better than group lessons?
+Q: Are private lessons better than group lessons?

-But, I think
+But, I think:

 If you have any questions about anything written here, or you have any questions that I haven't answered, then please contact me.